sstarzh/vnfmanager/docs/review.rst

                                                              -  Provider data network security group (pdn_sg) – Configure as needed for your envronment.
                                                              -  Provider gateway security group (pgw_sg) – Configure as needed for your envronment.

-|keyPr_setup| (Project->Access and Security)                 Defined key pairs for accessing VNFM instance remotely, using SSH.
+|keyPr_setup| (Project->Compute->Access and Security)        Defined key pairs for accessing VNFM instance remotely, using SSH.

 |router_setup| (Project->Network->Routers)                   Created 2 routers with interfaces into VxLANs (router1 is connected to extnet)
 ============================================================ =============================================================================================================================================================================